-- 08.15am – Bus arrives at the Lim Chu Kang Road end.
+- 08.15am – Bus arrives at the Lim Chu Kang Lane 9.
 Apply insect repellant, collect gloves and trash bags.
 Safety and procedure briefing.

 - 08.30am – Cleanup begins

-- 09.45am – End of cleanup; transport trash bags to Trash Collection Points 1–3.
+- 09.45am – End of cleanup; move trash bags to Trash Collection Points.

-- 10.00am – Trash is weighed and moved to the Trah Disposal Point; debrief.
+- 10.00am – Trash is weighed and moved to the Trash Disposal Point outside gate at Lim Chu Kang Lane 9; debrief.

-- 10.15am – Participants clean up; there are no public amenities in this area an your legs must be clean to enter the bus.
-So bring some water.
+- 10.15am – Participants clean up; there are no public amenities in this area and your legs must be clean to enter the bus.
+So bring some additional water.

 - 10.30am – Bus departs for Kranji MRT.